ChiefMedia/mintMeasureColab/README.md

 the above criteria are met.

 ### Running the script
-1. Install requirements.txt (currently in conda format).
-2. Ensure that the /data folder exists in the same folder as the script.
+1. Ensure that the /data folder exists in the same folder as the script.
-3. Place all post log files
+2. Place all post log files
 3. Run file.

 ### Editing the script for new data